Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1_qy-PSFKO8.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: When will all the collectables like Mercer Spheres be implemented?
 https://www.youtube.com/watch?v=1_qy-PSFKO8
-This question was possibly duplicated with a more recent answer: [October 4th, 2022 Livestream Q&A: When will Artefacts be usable for something?](./yt-sdRDsK_DDG4.md) [https://www.youtube.com/watch?v=sdRDsK_DDG4](https://www.youtube.com/watch?v=sdRDsK_DDG4)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: The World President commanded me to harvest alien artefacts.
+Will there be more lore on them?](./yt-GPH14tfZa9o.md) [https://www.youtube.com/watch?v=GPH14tfZa9o](https://www.youtube.com/watch?v=GPH14tfZa9o)

 ### Topics